The best features side by side

 to boost your and your team’s productivity

-Tracking the amount of time spent at work is important for sure, yet if screen time is the only factor that is measured, there’s quite a big risk for misleading assumptions of the work’s efficiency.
+Tracking the amount of time spent at work is important, of course, but if screen time is the only factor that is measured, there’s quite a big risk of misleading assumptions about the work’s efficiency.

-DeskTime is the app you need if you want to measure not only the amount of work time but the quality of it as well.
-As the time tracking software tracks apps, programs and URLs that are used throughout the day, it provides a useful overview of one’s working habits.
-It also differentiates whether the app or URL is productive or not and provides an overview of total productivity daily, weekly and monthly.
-A tip worth noting is that the application or website productivity status can be changed by the account owner or administrator.
+DeskTime is the app you need if you want to measure not only the amount of work time but its quality as well.
+As the time tracking software tracks apps, programs, and URLs that are used throughout the day, it provides a useful overview of your working habits.
+It also marks if the app or URL is productive or not and provides an overview of the total productivity daily, weekly, and monthly.
+Note that the application or website productivity status can be changed by the account owner or administrator.

-On average, productivity of a new DeskTime user is boosted by around 30% as the tool allows one to spot inefficient habits and eliminate them.
+On average, productivity of a new DeskTime user is boosted by around 30%, as the tool allows you to spot inefficient habits and eliminate them.
 Clockify doesn’t offer such an overview or analysis.
-Of course, it’s possible to draw conclusions manually, yet it may not be that convenient or trustworthy.
+Of course, it’s possible to draw conclusions on your own, but it may not be that convenient or reliable.

-DeskTime notices your idle time.
-It spots the absence of mouse movements or keyboard entries and switches to the idle mode if no action has been taken for 3 minutes.
+DeskTime notices your idle time; it spots the absence of mouse movements or keyboard entries and switches to idle mode if no action has been taken for 3 minutes.
 This time is not tracked, so it doesn’t mess up your productivity ratings.